sufst/can-listener/README.md

 # CAN Test Rig

 ## About
-A test rig for monitoring and creating CAN bus traffic using an STM32 F746ZG.
+A set of test rigs for monitoring and creating CAN bus traffic using an STM32 F746ZG.

 ## Usage